Field Manual · Workflow Optimization

 4. Brand validates quality and consistency.

-5. Regional teams localise or translate approved assets.
+5. Regional teams localize or translate approved assets.

 6. Distribution publishes through CMS or campaign tools.